 Without giving too much away here; during their journey, and because of Saki’s ultra-powerful magic abilities, the pair become targets to a slew of villains; an overzealous priest, a soldier from a dark realm, and then a super-mega bad witch who is the mastermind behind all of aforementioned smaller, but deadly life-threatening puppets.

-Having only six episodes (totalling approx 180 mins), Yasuke’s sudden genre switch from a late 16th century action-adventure to a mythical-historical fiction can be quite jarring to some.
-And to be honest, the season is so short and the episodes are so jam packed, the viewer doesn’t really get a chance to digest the wacky juxtaposition that occurs as it is suddenly introduced at the end of episode two.
+Having only six episodes (totaling approx 180 mins), Yasuke’s sudden genre switch from a late 16th-century action-adventure to a mythical-historical fiction can be quite jarring to some.
+And to be honest, the season is so short and the episodes are so jam-packed, that the viewer doesn’t really get a chance to digest the wacky juxtaposition that occurs as it is suddenly introduced at the end of episode two.

 But, for what the series lacks in a smooth transition between the spiritual and physical realms it makes up for with heart.

-The words of a former, deceased rival (and possible love interest) serves as the thread that holds this multi-genre show together:
+The words of a former, deceased rival (and possible love interest) serve as the thread that holds this multi-genre show together:

 “You try to do the right thing, even when you have to fight yourself.”

-When you strip away the fantastical elements, you’re left with a legendary Black samurai trying to overcome and reconcile with the hardships of his past while trying to forage a new future even though odds and perceptions of others are stacked against him.
+When you strip away the fantastical elements, you’re left with a legendary Black samurai trying to overcome and reconcile with the hardships of his past while trying to forge a new future even though the odds and perceptions of others are stacked against him.

 The decision to pepper these issues in instead of drag them out really allows Yasuke to rise above what others think about him and just set out to prove the naysayers wrong with every majestic (and bloody!) slice of his blade.